 I'm really keen to find strips with a supernatural edge, especially things with a ‘Misty’ feel to them or in the vein of Janus Stark from SMASH! , indeed I have a specific idea for a 17th Century anti-hero story I’d be keen to work up with a writer and an artist.

 World War II stories were a huge part of the comics of my youth.
 Victor, Battle, Warlord.
-Happy to take a look at anything in this field, but war stories will not be a dominant genre and I’m as happy to see something set in ancient history as in the 20th Century.
+Happy to take a look at anything in this field, but war stories will not be a dominant genre in Splank! and I’m as happy to see something set in ancient history as in the 20th Century.

-As a clue to where my own interests lie, I always preferred Air Ace to any of the other picture libraries and was more likley to pick up a story set in ancient times than a WWII strip.
+As a clue to where my own interests lie, I always preferred Air Ace to any of the other picture libraries and was more likley to pick up a story set in Roman times than a WWII strip.

 Mixed genre stories are welcome, I’ve an idea for a funny animal factual war story that I’d be interested in working with someone on – when I get the time.